Feerdus95/fullstack-open-part9-typescript/README.md

-# Full Stack Open Part 9 - Exercises 9.1 to 9.20
+# Full Stack Open Part 9 - TypeScript Exercises 9.1 to 9.30

 This project implements a simple API for calculating BMI and exercise statistics, built with TypeScript and Express.